Puyo Puyo 2: Development and legacy

+An arcade version was released for the Nintendo Switch under the Sega Ages Puyo Puyo 2 (SEGA AGES ぷよぷよ通) brand in 2019.
+The US version contained a database translating all the information seen right before battling a character, but the ROM itself was left untranslated.

-Super Puyo Puyo 2 was released on Super NES and Super Famicom Nintendo Switch Online and again remained untranslated for release in the west.
+Super Puyo Puyo 2 received an untranslated re-release via the Nintendo Classics service in February 2021.

 Reception

 In Japan, Game Machine listed Puyo Puyo 2 on their November 1, 1994 issue as being the fourth most-successful table arcade unit of the month.
 It went on to be Japan's fourth highest-grossing arcade printed circuit board (PCB) software of 1995.